A PhD in isolation.

-A PhD is by definition a degree that represents up to four years of original research.
-Within that time, you will be expected to specialise on something very specific, but which has a significant implication in a broader topic.
+A PhD is by definition a degree that represents anywhere from three- to four years of original research, well, at least by principle.
+A large chunk of that time will be following through the footsteps of the many others that have passed through this journey, before you are expected to specialise on something very specific, but which has a significant implication in a broader topic.
 You may feel like a PhD project is like throwing a pebble into the ocean, meaning that its contributions will not largely affect the broader context.
 A PhD requires a high level of maturity and professionalism, and its outcome will not only depend on your ability to collect results, but on the ability to be productive even in challenging situations.
 A PhD requires frequent planning and re-planning, as well as commitment.
 But this commitment comes at a cost.
 As you progress through your specialism, your knowledge will become very specific and while you may know basic concepts, you may become isolated from knowledge and skills that are obtained by other means.

 How can I overcome the isolation?